giocaizzi/mplStrater/docsrc/source/intro.rst

-This package allows to plot stratigraphic columns with matplotlib.
+This package allows to plot stratigraphic columns with python.

 .. note ::
     This is project is under developement and it has not been yet released.